 Estimation of Ptot, AT, and Kd from experimental data.

 We can estimate C from the fact that there is a maximum of ~30,000 molecules of PER in a mammalian cell (28); hence, 3×104=VNP+VCPc=VNCP+VCβα3CPc.
 In the SNF model, cytoplasmic PER is transported into the nucleus, so the rate at which PER molecules are lost from the cytoplasm, βPc∙VC, must equal the rate at which PER molecules are gained in the nucleus, α3Pc∙VN, assuming that there is not significant degradation of PER in the cytoplasm.
 (For an order-of-magnitude estimation, this is a reasonable simplifying assumption.)
 In this case, βα3=VNVC, and 3×104=VNC(P+Pc).
 From the simulation in Figure 3b, we find that Ptot=P+Pc≈0.27 at the peak of its oscillation, and from BioNumbers (29), we find that the volume of a typical mammalian cell nucleus is ~500 fL.
 Hence, C≈10.273×104500 fL1015fL/L6×1014/nmol ≈100 nM0.27≈ 400 nM.
 In this case, ÂT ≈ 40 nM, and the total number of BMAL molecules in a nucleus of volume ~500 fL would be ~12,000.
-The observed number of BMAL molecules in a cell is ~25,000 (28), which is not too far off, considering that some fraction of BMAL molecules may not be functional transcription factors in the nucleus.
+The observed number of BMAL molecules in a cell is ~25,000 (28), which is not too far off, considering that some fraction of BMAL molecules may not localize to the nucleus or act as functional transcription factors.

-With this estimate of C we find our choice of Kd=10-4 for circadian oscillations in the SNF model corresponds to Kd=0.004 nM.
+With this estimate of C we find our choice of Kd=10-4 for circadian oscillations in the SNF model corresponds to Kd=0.04 nM.
 We expect the time constant for dissociation of the PER:BMAL complex to be on the order of minutes (i.e., kunbind≈0.008 s-1), because, if dissociation of the complex were much slower, then the negative feedback of PER on BMAL would react sluggishly to changes in nuclear PER concentration, and also ‘sticky’ PER binding to BMAL would disrupt PER degradation.
-With this estimate of the dissociation rate constant, the binding constant for the complex would have to be kbind=kunbindKd>0.008 s-10.004 nM=2 nM-1s-1=2×109 M-1s-1.
+With this estimate of the dissociation rate constant, the binding constant for the complex would have to be kbind=kunbindKd>0.008 s-10.04 nM=0.2 nM-1s-1=2×108 M-1s-1.
 However, protein-protein binding rate constants are typically on the order of 106 M−1s−1 (30).
-So, a physically realistic, minimum value for the dissociation constant of the PER:BMAL complex is Kd≈8 nM , or in dimensionless terms, Kd ≈ 0.2.
-Hence, the dissociation constant we used in the SNF model, Kd=10-4, is unrealistically small by 2000-fold.
+So, a physically realistic, minimum value for the dissociation constant of the PER:BMAL complex is Kd≈8 nM , or in dimensionless terms, Kd ≈ 0.02.
+Hence, the dissociation constant we used in the SNF model, Kd=10-4, is unrealistically small by 200-fold.